-President, Jim Hotop is a Level II US Rowing coach.
+Vice-Chair, Jim Hotop is a Level II US Rowing coach.
 He has served the rowing community as a US Rowing Referee for over 27 years.
 He has spent his life on the water and advocates safe boat handling of all watercraft through his various volunteer activities.
 Jim became involved with rowing when his daughter started rowing in High School in Northern Virginia.
 He brings a rowing perspective from the east coast, which has a rich rowing culture.
 He works as a Senior Project Manager and was transferred to Texas in 1998.
 Jim’s travels as a referee allow him to share with RCTW a broader knowledge of our sport and what is working well for other organizations throughout the US.

-Treasurer, Pamela Sanders joined the club in May 2008 as part of her cross training efforts for a Komen 3-day 60-mile walk; the walking didn’t stick, but the rowing did.
+Treasurer, Pamela Sanders joined the club in May 2008 as part of her cross-training efforts for a Komen 3-day 60-mile walk; the walking didn’t stick, but the rowing did.
 Pamela has lived in The Woodlands for nearly 40 years, raised three children and now works at Hewlett Packard as a Financial Analyst.
 Thanks to Pamela’s efforts in many forms over her involvement, RCTW continues to evolve into a great organization to be a part of.